List of Blake's 7 characters: Vila Restal

 Vila Restal is a fictional character from the British science fiction television series Blake's 7, played by Michael Keating.
 The only character to appear in all 52 episodes of the series, Vila was often a more comical character than the others.

-A native of Earth and a member of the lowly Delta grade criminal underclass (similar to the classes established in Aldous Huxley's Brave New World), Vila is a petty thief who meets Blake in the detention cell awaiting transport to Cygnus Alpha.
-Whilst Blake is asleep, Vila was picking Blake's pockets.
+A native of Earth and a member of the lowly Delta grade criminal underclass (similar to the classes established in Aldous Huxley's Brave New World), Vila is a petty thief who meets Blake in the detention cell awaiting transport to Cygnus Alpha – and who, whilst Blake is asleep, picks his pockets.

 Vila later participates in a prisoner mutiny aboard the transport ship London.
 He remains on the London when Blake, Avon and Jenna escape in the Liberator, finally leaving the penal planet Cygnus Alpha with Blake.

-Vila is more intelligent than his Delta grade rating suggests, claiming to have bought that designation to avoid being drafted as a spaceship captain.
-Vila is a talented thief who can break into the most sophisticated security systems.
+Vila is more intelligent than his Delta grade rating suggests; he claims to have bought that designation to avoid being drafted as a spaceship captain.
+He is a talented thief who can break into the most sophisticated security systems.
 This ability makes him useful to Blake's crew; in the episode "City At the Edge of the World", Avon tells Del Tarrant that "... we can easily replace a pilot, but a talented thief is rare."

 Vila is often lazy and cowardly, preferring to evade danger.
 He is the only male member of the crew who is addressed by his first name (as all of the female characters are).
 He claims he wants "...to live forever, or die trying."
 Actor Michael Keating described the character as "...a survivor", doing what was necessary to stay alive and not caring as much about the ideals of Blake or the ambitions of Avon.
 Vila is a poor fighter—his confusion costs the rebels the battle in "Space Fall", and he is momentarily shocked after stabbing a fanatical monk in "Cygnus Alpha".

 Vila greatly enjoys drinking and gambling, making the Liberator crew keep him away from situations where his vices could compromise the mission ("Shadow", "Killer", "Gambit").
 However, he demonstrates courage and resourcefulness when needed, choosing to join with Blake instead of staying on Cygnus Alpha, grabbing Orac before being teleported off the Liberator in "Terminal", and re-entering the Terminal complex to save Tarrant ("Rescue").
 He demonstrates immense skill and heroism in "City at the Edge of the World", where he develops a short-lived but intense romance with Kerril, a female gunfighter.